Predixus/Go-Tiger-Style/README.md

 # Go-Tiger-Style
-Adaptation of Tigerbeetles Tigerstyle, for golang
+Adaptation of Tigerbeetle's Tigerstyle, for golang